-Whether you are a keen walker or you simply enjoy taking your dog for a walk, the Lake District offers a vast choice of tracks and trails through some of the most stunning countryside in England.
+Whether you’re taking the dog out, or after a long hike, scenic walks in the Lake District are in abundance.
+There is a vast choice of tracks and trails through some of the most stunning countryside in England.

 Ash Landing and Claife Heights in Windermere